Six copy-paste configurations — Benchmark / Voice / Batch / Cost / Enterprise / Quickstart — for the most common CortexDB deployment shapes.

 The decision tree:

-Are you reproducing a published benchmark?
+Are you reproducing the published 93.8% number?

 ├─ Yes → Profile 1 (Benchmark-validated)